IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The reference window back-off due to an ECN event MAY be smaller than if a loss event occurs.
-This is in line with the idea outlined in {{RFC8511}} to enable ECN marking thresholds lower than the corresponding packet drop thresholds.
+This is in line with the idea outlined in {{RFC8511}} to enable ECN marking thresholds lower than the corresponding data unit drop thresholds.

 #### ECN-CE and L4S {#reaction-l4s-ce}

-The ref_wnd is scaled down in proportion to the fraction of marked packets per RTT.
-The scale down proportion is given by l4s_alpha, which is an EWMA filtered version of the fraction of marked packets per RTT.
+The ref_wnd is scaled down in proportion to the fraction of marked data units per RTT.
+The scale down proportion is given by l4s_alpha, which is an EWMA filtered version of the fraction of marked data units per RTT.
 This is inline with how DCTCP works {{RFC8257}}.
 Additional methods are applied to make the reference window reduction reasonably stable, especially when the reference window is only a few MSS.
 In addition, because SCReAMv2 can quite often be source limited, additional